The myth of happiness is that you can find it like a lost item

 Things I want are my ambitions, and they are tied to my ego.
 Often good-intentioned things that end badly, so put them in their place.

 The ambitions and ego-driven stuff are not the things that make me feel safe and cared for at the end of the day.
 Knowing the difference between the two makes life a lot nicer.
-It’s not that I don’t feel bad sometimes because I don’t have everything I want, but I am quite sure those things would be meaningless without the friendships, relationship, dogs, recovery, etc.
+It’s not that I don’t feel bad sometimes because I don’t have everything I want, but I am quite sure those things would be meaningless without the friendships, relationships, dogs, recovery, etc.

 Second, once you know what makes you happy, the trick is to practice gratitude, mindfulness, and manifestation.
 I know, I’m going into that witchy territory with some of these words, but I swear they work.